jamiephan/HeroesOfTheStorm_TryMode2.0/USAGE.md

 <a name="cmd-restartgame-description" />

 #### Description:
-Allow to restart and reload the map, without exit and re-enter it.
-This is extremely useful when you want to try the new modified XML files or scripts.
+Restart the map without needed to re-enter.
+This is extremely useful when you want to try the new modified XML files or galaxy scripts.
  >Note: It will **NOT** reload or add mods from `Includes.xml` automatically.
-You will need to actually exit the map and re-enter if you need to do so.
+You will need to manually re-enter for mods to be added.

 <a name="cmd-restartgame-parameters" />